CompuTec/computec-docs/docs/processforce/user-guide/item-details/msds-labels-documentation.md

 ## Compliance Data

-Industries that sell their products locally and internationally must provide their customers with documents such as Material Safety Data Sheet (MSDS) in a functional language as supporting shipping documentation.
+In industries that manufacture and distribute products locally and internationally, compliance with safety regulations is crucial.
+Companies must provide essential documentation, such as Material Safety Data Sheets (MSDS), in the required languages to support shipping and regulatory requirements.

-Using a combination of the forms listed below, MSDS master data can be defined.
+By utilizing the following forms, users can configure MSDS master data:

 - Classification
 - Phrases